Thursday, May 1, 2025

 call me Mamo...

-We had a little kitchen stool.
-I knew he wanted to climb it, but I also knew he didn't want me to watch him figure it out.
-So I put it in the living room and walked away.
-Then I watched him through the open area from my kitchen where he practiced.
-He went up, stumbled, and tried it again.
+So I put the stool in the living room and walked away.
+In the kitchen, I could see him practicing from the opening over the sink.
+I watched him go up, stumble. and try it again.
 He did this over and over until he finally had it down.
-I saw that he had done it.
-My heart so full knowing that he wanted to show me.
+I saw that he had conquered it.
+My heart swelled with happiness, and I knew that he'd want to show me.
 I walked toward him.
-"Did you climb that ladder?"
+"Can you climb that ladder all by yourself?"
 I asked him.
-And he showed me that he did.
+And he showed me that he could.

 Not long after that, I was talking to my daughter on the phone.
 "Jude keeps saying something," she told me.
 "I don't know what it means.
 He says it over and over every day."
 And she repeated the word.
 "Have you heard him say it?"
+She asked me?

 "No." I told her, "I have not."